PB400 ParkPro 4F Winch

 The frame is based on the original and fits perfectly into the housing of the winch, in places it is very tight under the covers.
 During the planning, it was an advantage that I still had the CAD models for the covers.

-On the photo to the right you can see the capstan head with the rope.
-I use a Dyneema rope that comes from the fishing industry.
+I am using a Dyneema rope that comes from the fishing industry.
 These are very strong and do not stretch, after a little searching I found a gray rope with the correct diameter, which corresponds well to the steel rope of the original.

-In the picture below you can see the winch test bench, and anyone familiar with this website will recognize the hydraulic test bench, which I quickly adapted for this purpose.
-The calculated rope force of 36 N, which in terms of scale corresponds well to the 4 tons of the original, was confirmed by measurements.
-So the winch develops quite a lot of power!
+In the picture above you can see the winch test bench, and anyone familiar with this website will recognize the hydraulic test bench, which I quickly adapted for this purpose.
+The measured rope force is 45 N, which in terms of scale corresponds well to the 4 tons of the original.
+The winch develops quite a lot of power, it easily pulls the snow cat over the workshop floor with blocked tracks!

 Diese Seite verwendet Cookies.
 Sie stimmen der Verwendung von Cookies durch Anklicken von “OK” zu.
 Nähere Informationen finden Sie in unseren Datenschutzbestimmungen.